Recently, we completed a financial plan for a young professional (we’ll call him Adam). I’m happy to say that Adam was on a good track.

 He had absolutely nothing.

-In the event that Adam were to become disabled and unable to work — and therefore not earn the income he needed to achieve his financial goals — he would be in a pretty bad situation.
+In the event that Adam was to become disabled and unable to work — and therefore not earn the income he needed to achieve his financial goals — he would be in a pretty bad situation.

 But that’s a situation that he could probably avoid by having a robust disability insurance policy in place.